mauriciabad/diy-multideck-website/content/games/hanamikoji.md

 ## Usage

 The Victory markers are merged into the Geisha cards.
 To use them, rotate the Geisha card pointing to the winning player (up or down).
 In case of a tie, point to wherever are no players (left or right).

+{% callout type="idea" text="It's also posible to use coins as Victory marker" /%}